Emily Carter, M.S.Content Delivery Lead

 If you’re ready to create a referral program for your business, these four tips will help you get started.

-1. Offer high quality products and services
+1. Offer high-quality products and services

-This should go without saying, but before you create a referral, it’s important to make sure you’re your products and services are of high enough quality that your customers will want to recommend them to other consumers.
+This should go without saying, but before you set up a referral program, it’s important to make sure you’re your products and services are of high enough quality that your customers will want to recommend them to other consumers.
 Satisfied customers will be much more likely to refer you to others.
 But if your products and services don’t measure up, a referral program simply won’t generate the results you want.

 2. Advertise your program on multiple channels

 In order for your referral program to work, you need to make sure that all of your customers know it exists and can easily participate through awareness advertising.
 Highlight your referral program in campaigns across several marketing channels, starting with your website and blog.
 Create banner displays to promote your program and include reminders in invoices, bills, and receipts letting customers know that they can save money on future purchases by referring friends and family.

 Email marketing is another a great way to let customers know about your referral program.
 Include a simple link in your template footer, and consider sending emails encouraging customers to participate once or twice a year.
 For example, Society6 uses email to spread the word about their referral program and encourage customers to refer their friends.

 Stitch Fix uses its customer portal to encourage customers to share a referral link on the social network of their choice.
 Each customer gets a unique referral link, and they can earn $25 in Stitch Fix credit for every friend who signs up and orders a shipment.
 This is a great way to incorporate social media into your referral program, and it also boosts your word-of-mouth marketing efforts.

 3. Make it easy

-When designing your referral program, you’ll want to make it as easy as possible for customers to participate.
+When building a referral program, you’ll want to make it as easy as possible for customers to participate.
 If you make users jump through a bunch of hoops to refer a potential customer, you’re going to have abandonment issues.
 For example, you can use auto-fill text to make it easy for users to fill out referral forms and share offers with friends.

 And adding features like social login makes it easy for people to share referral links on social accounts.

 4. Evaluate and adapt

 Finally, you’ll want to track the success of your referral program and look for opportunities to make it even more effective.
-If you already use Google Analytics (and we recommend that you do!), you’ll be able to access all of the information you need to evaluate your referral program.
+If you already use Google Analytics (and we recommend that you do!), you’ll be able to access all the information you need to evaluate your referral program.
 You can also A/B test copy and calls to action to understand what motivates customers and increase the number of referrals to your business.

 Referral program incentives

 Not all users are influenced by the same types of reward structures, incentives, and prizes.
-For instance, a referral program that works for clothing retailer is going to be different than a referral program for a B2B software company.
+For instance, a referral program that works for a clothing retailer is going to be different from a referral program for a B2B software company.
 Let’s take a look at some different types of referral program incentives.

 Double-sided rewards compensate both the sender and recipient of a referral.